HU-xiaobai/Zhanghao/README.md

 * Generative adversarial networks.
 Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville and Yoshua Bengio.
 2014

 ### Evaluation metrics
 After we complete VQG tasks, we should evaluate our VQG systems to compare the state-of-the-art technique.
 These papers below list general evaluation metrics for VQG tasks.
 However, until now, actually there are not precise evaluation methods to measure some properties of VQG tasks such as ambiguity, difficulty, meaningful etc, even accuracy.
 Further more, the definition of these properties of VQG are also ambigious without the same standard.
+Hence we propose the fourth question above.
 * BLEU: a method for automatic evaluation of machine translation.
 Kishore Papineni, Salim Roukos, Todd Ward, and Wei-Jing Zhu.
 2002
 * METEOR: An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments.
 Satanjeev Banerjee and Alon Lavie.
 2005
 * ROUGE: A package for automatic evaluation of summaries.
 Chin-Yew Lin.
 2004